 The Oslo Opera House, which opened in 2007 appears to float like an iceberg in the Oslo Harbor.
 It’s stunning and completely unique design is beautifully set on the water with historic Oslo as its backdrop.
 Due to the cold weather we enjoyed a brisk walk around and on top of the opera house.

 The elegant Grand Hotel, conveniently located just around the corner from our hotel is one of Oslo’s most famous hotels and has one of its nicest restaurants, the Grand Cafe.
 Our dinner at the Grand Cafe was our one grand indulgence of our trip.
-For dinner Carrie chose the monkfish and I had two different types of reindeer sausages, accompanied with delicious potatoes and carrots.
+For dinner, Carrie chose the monkfish, and I had two different reindeer sausages, accompanied with delicious potatoes and carrots.
 The splurge at dinner also included a Norwegian craft beer Ø Imperial Brown Ale at a cost of $23.
 Being a huge fan of craft beers I could not pass up the opportunity.

 Viking Ship Museum

-It cost 100 NOK to enter the Viking Ship Museum, which features two almost fully reconstructed ships that were buried, and one partial ship, as well as artifacts recovered near the ships.
+It cost 100 NOK to enter the Viking Ship Museum, which features two almost fully reconstructed ships that were buried, and one partial ship, and artifacts recovered near the ships.
 The three ships, the Oseberg, Gokstad, and the Tune are displayed inside the museum.
-The first ship you encounter as your enter the museum and the most impressive, is the Oseberg, discovered in 1903.
-The ship is made of oak and can be both sailed and rowed by 30 oarsman.
+The first ship you encounter as you enter the museum and the most impressive is the Oseberg, discovered in 1903.
+The ship is made of oak and can be both sailed and rowed by 30 oarsmen.
 The ship was built around 820 AD and was used as a burial ship in 834 AD, parts of the ship date back as far as 800 AD, making it the oldest of the three ships in the museum.
-Each of the ships was discovered as part of burial mounds for nobles of the Viking period.
+They discovered each of the ships as part of burial mounds for nobles of the Viking period.